Free Walking Tour Berlin

 Types of Crime

-The most common types of crime in Berlin include pickpocketing, bag snatching, and bicycle theft.
-These crimes are typically opportunistic in nature and are most likely to occur in crowded areas or tourist hotspots.
+The most ordinary forms of crime one can frequently encounter in Berlin are pickpocketing, snatching bags or in other words, grab and run, and, lastly, bicycle theft.
+Such crimes are usually random and most likely to happen in crowded places or famous tourist attraction centers.

 Safe Neighborhoods in Berlin